 At noon, the monthly BBQ lunch takes place at the clubhouse.
 Join your fellow club members for a sociable and tasty time under the shade of the old oak trees.

-Welcome to the Dog Days Of Summer!
-This month’s match is on Sunday July 27, 2014.
+There are two matches this month.
+Match#1 is on Sunday August 24, 2014, and Match#2 is on Sunday August 31, 2014.
 There will be six sizzling stages with an abundance of steel and paper targets, many of them moving targets.
 You’ll need about 200 rounds and your most comfortable run-and-gun shoes.
 Although the recent hot spell is fading, you should still apply sun screen, don a fashionable hat, and stay hydrated.
 For your hydration and personal fuel needs, Uncle Mike will be on-site throughout the match with ample supplies of iced beverages and his terrific grilled treats.

 The Gopher Flats Sportsmen’s Club (GFSC)